 Professional Development Score

-Sears rates % lower than Walmart on Leadership Culture Ratings vs Walmart Ratings based on looking at 29310 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you approve of the job your executive team is doing at your company?" and "Does Your Boss Hurt Your Company Culture?".
+Sears rates % lower than Walmart on Leadership Culture Ratings vs Walmart Ratings based on looking at 29389 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What do you like best about the leadership team?" and "How would you rate your CEO?".

-Sears rates % lower than Walmart on Compensation Culture Ratings vs Walmart Ratings based on looking at 21638 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What is the best part about your compensation package?" and "Are you satisfied with your Benefits?".
+Sears rates % lower than Walmart on Compensation Culture Ratings vs Walmart Ratings based on looking at 21674 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What is the best part about your compensation package?" and "Does your company give annual bonuses?".

-Sears rates % lower than Walmart on Environment Culture Ratings vs Walmart Ratings based on looking at 20166 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What needs to change to make the company culture better?" and "What % of the time are you bored at work?".
+Sears rates % lower than Walmart on Environment Culture Ratings vs Walmart Ratings based on looking at 20202 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Is your work environment positive or negative?" and "What's the work pace at your company?".